 Leapseconds are annoying for timekeeping and POSIX explicitly ignores them since future ones are unpredictable because weird physics.

-I do not have the expertise to ensure that leapseconds are handled correctly, but welcome any code review and/or pull requests to remedy this (particularly test cases).
+I have yet to rigorously test that leapseconds are handled correctly, but welcome any code review and/or pull requests to remedy this (particularly test cases).

 How does it work?